 Suicide is a very complicated act.
 It is usually the culmination of several health and life factors that converge in a person's life during the same period of time, including mental health conditions such as depression, which lead to overwhelming mental and/or physical pain, anguish, and hopelessness.

-Sometimes these risk factors are not identified or noticed; in other cases, a person will show obvious changes or warning signs.
-One thing is certain: there is support and treatments that can help.
-Even when crisis occurs, suicide isn't the solution.
+Sometimes these risk factors are not identified or noticed; in other cases, a person with a disorder will show obvious changes or warning signs.
+One thing is certain: there are treatments that can help.
+Suicide should never be an option.

 Each of us will react to [NAME]'s death in our own way, and we need to be respectful of each other.
 Feeling sad is a normal response to any loss.
-Some of you may not have knownvery well and may not be as affected, while others may experience a great deal of sadness whether you knew him/her well or not.
+Some of you may not have known [NAME] very well and may not be as affected, while others may experience a great deal of sadness whether you knew him/her well or not.
 Some of you may find you're having difficulty concentrating, and others may find that diving into your work is a good distraction.

-We have mental health professionals available to help us with this sad loss and to enable us to understand more about suicide.
-If you'd like to talk to a counselor, these are the contacts.
-[INSERT CONTACTS HERE]
+We have counselors available to help our program deal with this sad loss and to enable us to understand more about suicide.
+If you'd like to talk to a counselor, these are the contacts [INSERT CONTACTS HERE].

-Sometimes when we are confronted by the death of a colleague, we feel responsible.
-We wonder if there was "something that we missed."
-First, remember, that [NAME] was a colleague, a friend, and that was not your patient.
+Sometimes physicians, when confronted by the death of a colleague, feel responsible.
+They wonder if there was "something that they missed."
+First, remember, that [NAME] was a colleague, a friend, and that [NAME] was not your patient.
 No one has the ability to predict imminent suicide.
 We do know that talk saves lives.
-If your gut instinct tells you something is different about a fellow medical student's behavior, just engage in a caring conversation and listen to their thoughts; if you are concerned encourage them to seek help and consider letting [NAME OF APPROPRIATE LOCAL PERSON] know.
-This video produced in association with the AFSP provides some real life examples of how to broach this topic. youtube.com/watch?v=I9GRxF9qEBA
+If your gut instinct tells you something is different about a fellow resident's behavior, just engage in a caring conversation and listen to their thoughts; if you are concerned encourage them to seek help and consider letting [NAME OF APPROPRIATE LOCAL PERSON] know.